embowman/embowman/README.md

 # Hi, I’m Eric 👋
 Welcome to my profile!
-I have always enjoyed exploring and solving problems, especially with code.
+I have always enjoyed exploring and solving problems, especially with code 🕵️‍

 Python is my first love 💖🐍

-I hope my projects can provide you with some insight or inspiration for your own ideas.
+... but you may find other stuff ✨sprinkled✨ throughout

 <!---
 embowman/embowman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.